EUMHC/bb2/README.md

 The original BuzzBot was a flask application completely isolated from the club's operational workflow.
 Users had to download a csv copy of the data or enter it manually into the interface.

-BuzzBot2 is fully intergrated and faster.
+BuzzBot2 is fully integrated and faster.